briancaffey/briancaffey.github.io/content/2022/03/27/ad-hod-developer-environments-for-django-with-aws-ecs-terraform-and-github-actions.md

 - write new container definitions JSON with the new backend image tag
 - register new task definitions with the new container definition JSON files for each task (`aws ecs register-task-definition`)
 - call run-task with the newly updated migration ECS task (`aws ecs run-task`)
-- wait for the task to exit and display the logs
+- wait for the task to exit and display the logs (`aws ecs wait tasks-stopped`)
 - update the backend services (gunicorn, celery, celery beat) (`aws ecs update-service`)
 - wait for the new backend services to be stable (`aws ecs wait services-stable`)